EcoExtreML/STEMMUS_SCOPE/README.md

 1- The versions of STEMMUS and MODFLOW codes that were coupled are in the folders “stemmus_src” “modflow_src”:

-2- To highlight the name(s) of the files that you had changed.
+2- To highlight the name(s) of the files that you had changed

 	Folder “modflow_src”:
 MAIN.F
 gwf2Q3D1H.F